Characterizing Human Actions in the Digital Platform by Temporal Context: Method

-Our action n-gram captures the context of users' actions, representing the order of actions and their time interval.
-For an action sequence \footnote{ We use $A_{j}$ and $T_{j}$ for $A_{i,j}$ and $T_{i,j}$ respectively, abbreviating the notation $i$ for user } { $A_{1}T_{1} \ldots T_{J-1}A_{J}$}, we make n-gram separating action $A_{j}$ and $T_{j}$.
-In this study, we use trigram ($n=3$) of the action sequence, and it will be
+Our action n‑gram captures the context of users’ actions, representing the order of actions and their time intervals.
+For an action sequence\footnote{For simplicity, we use $A_{j}$ and $T_{j}$ for $A_{i,j}$ and $T_{i,j}$, respectively, omitting the user index $i$.} { $A_{1}T_{1} \ldots T_{J-1}A_{J}$}, we create n‑grams by separating $A_{j}$ and $T_{j}$.
+In this study, we use trigrams ($n=3$) of the action sequence; they are

-While the others may prefer to use the set of action and its time interval as one unit to make n-gram such as $A_{J}T_{J}$, making n-gram with separating those two will benefit from studying the time interval context of the action (to be discussed in Section~\ref{sec:t_int_context}).
+While others may prefer to treat the pair of an action and its time interval as a single unit (e.g., $A_{J}T_{J}$), creating n‑grams that separate the two is advantageous for studying the time‑interval context of the action (see Section~\ref{sec:t_int_context}).